Skip to content

 There are six ways to pass parameters that cover all use cases, that can be written before the parameter name:

-in (default) read from anything always const
+in (default) can read from anything always const

 automatically passes by value if cheaply copyable

-X const x or X const& x
+X const x or

 Note: All parameters and other objects in Cpp2 are const by default, except for local variables.
 For details, see Design note: const objects by default.